 PLEASE NOTE THIS WEBSITE IS CURRENTLY BEING UPDATED.SO FURTHER INFORMATION WILL BE ADDED SHORTLY

 The CDSG are ALWAYS looking for NEW and TALENTED drivers.
 If this is you and something that you aspire to please contact us as we are keen to help you progress and reach your goals.

 THERE ARE NO LIMITS TO WHAT YOU CAN ACHIEVE

 Likewise if you know someone else that may be interested in joining us please do get in touch.

-As you will have seen in the section on classification there are two grades in Para Equestrian driving, the drivers listed in the table below were up for selection for the 2016 Para Equestrian Driving World Championships.
+As you will have seen in the section on classification there are two grades in Para Equestrian driving, the drivers listed in the table below are looking to aim towards selection for the 2018 Para Equestrian Driving World Championships.